 Cesar’s note said: You can paint like a master, but can you paint like a joyful kid?
 He grabbed the note and went outside.
 He walked back and forth in the hallway thinking of Picasso’s famous line: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child.’

 I want a cow in my exhibitions; a holy cow! he thought on his way back.
 He made a few drafts.
 One of them was of a cow contemplating tens of paintings of lovely blue and green grass fields.
 He knew it was impossible to paint all that in a day, so he then drafted a cow looking at a single painting.
 It’s good, but that’s not going to get me an A, he thought.
 So, he went outside, and as he didn’t want to focus on any particular idea, he just looked at the horizon.
 When he brought the cow to his mental picture, he said out loud: “This is it!”
 He juxtaposed the cow with a painting within the painting.
-He was as happy as a kid drafting it.
+When he felt as happy as a kid drafting it, he thought: Mission accomplished.

 He painted all day.
 His eyes felt tired.
-I can’t be sleepy, he thought, not realizing that today he had blinked less than a baby.
-He closed his eyes, and opened them while stepping back.
+I can’t be sleepy, he thought, not realizing that today he was in such a focus that he had blinked less than a baby.
+He closed his eyes trying to squeeze out some lubrication, and then opened them while stepping back.

 He took a photo of the painting and walked to a cafeteria that had closed hours ago, and sat on the stairs.
-He looked at the picture, and when he noticed the sub-painting horizon he said: “Sorry, my little cow.”
+When he noticed the sub-painting horizon he said: “Sorry, my little cow.”
 In an app, he previewed a few color adjustments and headed back for the final touches.

 Cesar headed back to the classroom imagining how his signature would look on the painting, but when entering, he noticed at a distance that Melissa was staring at her painting in frustration.
 He knew the worst he could do at that moment was to rub out his A by signing the painting.
 So instead, he put his brushes in mineral spirits and went to her.
 “Tell me,” he said.